sequelize/website/docs/other-topics/transactions.md

 :::caution

-Even with ALS enabled, you currently must **pass the current transaction** to [`sequelize.transaction`](pathname:///api/v7/classes/Sequelize.html#transaction) if you want to create a save point.
+Even with CLS enabled, you currently must **pass the current transaction** to [`sequelize.transaction`](pathname:///api/v7/classes/Sequelize.html#transaction) if you want to create a save point.
 If you don't, a new transaction will be created instead.

 :::